 Playland is Vancouver’s favourite amusement park with rides and midway games.
 It runs from June until August.
 The attraction isn’t a special event specifically for BC Day as it takes place during most of the summer.
 However, it’s an exceptional place to be, especially if you like rollercoasters and other amusement park rides.

-Playland was open on the Friday, Saturday and Sunday of the August long weekend in 2024.
-When purchased in advance, tickets cost $35 for access to the little kid and family-friendly rides, or $49 for all rides including the most extreme ones.
-2025 dates and prices are to be confirmed.
+Playland is open on the Friday, Saturday and Sunday of the August long weekend.
+When purchased in advance, tickets cost about $35 for access to the little kid and family-friendly rides, or $47 for all rides including the most extreme ones.

 White Rock Sea Festival